jsalva/crp-cli/README.md

 # Install

-You will need node.js to install and run CrowdProcess.
-[Install node on your computer](http://howtonode.org/how-to-install-nodejs "How to install node on Ubuntu, OS X and Windows") and you're good to go.
+First you will need to install [Node on your computer](http://howtonode.org/how-to-install-nodejs "How to install node on Ubuntu, OS X and Windows").

 ```bash
 npm install -g crowdprocess-cli